 As anticipated, interest in the Fund and need for student support is high.
 Within 90 minutes of the launch of the application, 1,000 students had applied.
 Within 24 hours from launch, MAF had put over 65,000 students on a waiting list and has now closed applications.
 MAF is communicating directly with students on the waiting list as applications are being processed.

 The applicants represent regions across the state and include the most vulnerable populations targeted by the Fund: low-income students, including those who are undocumented immigrants, foster youth, and those who are housing insecure.
 MAF is continuing to engage in conversations with funders to raise additional support for the Fund, as are we.
-We wish to thank the other major donors who have joined us so far: Ballmer Group, ECMC Foundation, Stuart Foundation, Stupski Foundation, and Weingart Foundation.
+We wish to thank the other major donors who have joined us so far: Ballmer Group, ECMC Foundation, Genentech Foundation, Stuart Foundation, Stupski Foundation, and Weingart Foundation.
+We also wish to thank the San Diego Foundation, which contributed funds to support students in San Diego County.

 “We’re grateful to the College Futures Foundation and their peer foundations for taking the initiative and recognizing the immediate needs that California college students are encountering in the face of COVID-19.
 By rallying together and getting money out the door fast, thousands of our state’s most vulnerable students statewide will have a safety net and be able to continue to meet their academic goals.”